serengil/deepface/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/serengil/deepface/master/icon/parental-look-alike-scaled.jpg" width="90%"></p>

+## Limitations and Ethical Considerations

+DeepFace is a powerful face recognition and facial attribute analysis framework, but its use raises important ethical considerations that users should be aware of:

+- **Bias and Fairness**: The underlying models in DeepFace may exhibit biases related to race, gender, age, and ethnicity.
+These biases originate from the training datasets used to develop the models and can result in disparate accuracy rates across different demographic groups.
+Users should carefully evaluate and test model performance for their specific use case and population.

+- **Demographic Prediction Risks**: Features such as race/ethnicity and gender prediction can reinforce stereotypes and may not reflect the complexity of human identity.
+These classifications are limited by the categories used during training and should not be treated as definitive.

+- **Privacy Concerns**: Face recognition technology inherently involves the processing of biometric data, which is sensitive personal information.
+Users must ensure compliance with applicable privacy laws and regulations, and obtain proper consent before collecting or processing facial images.

+- **Potential for Misuse**: Face recognition technology can be misused for unauthorized surveillance, discrimination, or other harmful purposes.
+Developers and users should implement appropriate safeguards and consider the societal impact of their applications.

+- **Accuracy Limitations**: While the models achieve high accuracy in benchmark tests, real-world performance may vary significantly depending on image quality, lighting conditions, pose variations, and demographic factors.
+No face recognition system should be used as the sole basis for critical decisions.

+- **Responsible Use**: We encourage users to conduct thorough bias audits, implement fairness testing, and document the limitations of their deployments.
+Consider adopting responsible AI frameworks and guidelines when building applications with DeepFace.

+Users are strongly encouraged to review the [NIST Face Recognition Vendor Tests](https://www.nist.gov/programs-projects/face-recognition-vendor-test-frvt) and other research on algorithmic fairness before deploying face recognition systems in production.

 ## Contribution

 Pull requests are more than welcome!
 If you are planning to contribute a large patch, please create an issue first to get any upfront questions or design decisions out of the way first.